Voyager 2

-Voyager 2 remains in contact with Earth through the NASA Deep Space Network.
-In 2020, maintenance to the Deep Space Network cut outbound contact with the probe for eight months.
-Contact was reestablished on November 2, 2020, when a series of instructions was transmitted, subsequently executed, and relayed back with a successful communication message.
-On February 12, 2021, full communications with the probe were restored after a major antenna upgrade that took a year to complete.
-The DSS 43 communication antenna, which is solely responsible for communications with the probe, is located near Canberra, Australia.
+Voyager 2 is in contact with Earth through the NASA Deep Space Network.
+Communications are the responsibility of Australia's DSS 43 communication antenna, near Canberra.

 History

 Background

 In the early space age, it was realized that a periodic alignment of the outer planets would occur in the late 1970s and enable a single probe to visit Jupiter, Saturn, Uranus, and Neptune by taking advantage of the then-new technique of gravity assists.
 NASA began work on a Grand Tour, which evolved into a massive project involving two groups of two probes each, with one group visiting Jupiter, Saturn, and Pluto and the other Jupiter, Uranus, and Neptune.
-The spacecraft would be designed with redundant systems to ensure survival through the entire tour.
+The spacecraft would be designed with redundant systems to ensure survival throughout the entire tour.
 By 1972 the mission was scaled back and replaced with two Mariner program-derived spacecraft, the Mariner Jupiter-Saturn probes.
 To keep apparent lifetime program costs low, the mission would include only flybys of Jupiter and Saturn, but keep the Grand Tour option open.
 As the program progressed, the name was changed to Voyager.

-The primary mission of Voyager 1 was to explore Jupiter, Saturn, and Saturn's moon, Titan.
+The primary mission of Voyager 1 was to explore Jupiter, Saturn, and Saturn's largest moon, Titan.
 Voyager 2 was also to explore Jupiter and Saturn, but on a trajectory that would have the option of continuing on to Uranus and Neptune, or being redirected to Titan as a backup for Voyager 1.
 Upon successful completion of Voyager 1's objectives, Voyager 2 would get a mission extension to send the probe on towards Uranus and Neptune.

+Titan was selected due to the interest developed after the images taken by Pioneer 11 in 1979, which had indicated the atmosphere of the moon was substantial and complex.
+Hence the trajectory was designed for optimum Titan flyby.

 Spacecraft design

-Constructed by the Jet Propulsion Laboratory (JPL), Voyager 2 included 16 hydrazine thrusters, three-axis stabilization, gyroscopes and celestial referencing instruments (Sun sensor/Canopus Star Tracker) to maintain pointing of the high-gain antenna toward Earth.
+Constructed by the Jet Propulsion Laboratory (JPL), Voyager 2, whose bus is shaped like a decagonal prism, included 16 hydrazine thrusters, three-axis stabilization, gyroscopes and celestial referencing instruments (a Sun sensor, and a Canopus star tracker) to maintain pointing of the high-gain antenna toward Earth.
 Collectively these instruments are part of the Attitude and Articulation Control Subsystem (AACS) along with redundant units of most instruments and 8 backup thrusters.
 The spacecraft also included 11 scientific instruments to study celestial objects as it traveled through space.